team4099/FalconScout/docs/DEPLOYMENT.md

 ![](./netlify.png)

 - Change scouting app link to make it match our naming scheme.
+The naming scheme is the following:
+**[comp key][year of comp].netlify.app** (for example, our Portsmouth 2025 event used vapor2025.netlify.app)

 ## FalconScoutCore